Mainers might have chance to vote on controversial CMP corridor project

-PORTLAND, Maine — Opponents of the controversial CMP transmission line corridor are one step closer to having the project added to the list of referendum questions come November.
+PORTLAND, Maine — Opponents of the controversial CMP transmission line corridor are one step closer to having the project added to the list of referendum questions come November of 2020.

 A citizen's initiative was filed with the Secretary of States office Thursday, according to Sandra Howard with NO on NECEC.